Vivek-04022001/documentation/plone.app.dexterity/testing/unit-tests.md

 -   Unit tests are quick to write.
 -   They're also quick to run.
--   Because they are more isolated, you are less likely to have tests that pass or fail due to incorrect assumptions or by luck.
+-   Because they're more isolated, you are less likely to have tests that pass or fail due to incorrect assumptions or by luck.
 -   You can usually test things more thoroughly and exhaustively with unit tests than with (slower) integration tests.

 You'll typically supplement a larger number of unit tests with a smaller number of integration tests, to ensure that your application's correctly wired up and working.